content-left-bg.png

 PublishingPageContent

-Confidential AEDC 2021 School Profile Addendums are available for all participating schools with 6 or more Prep student enrolments at the time of the census.
-The addendums contain school-level data as well as state and national data comparisons.
-These are available to state school principals in OneSchool, under the ‘Reports’ tab.
+Confidential AEDC 2024 school profile reports have been provided to all participating schools with 6 or more Prep student enrolments at the time of the census.
+The reports contain school-level data as well as state and national data comparisons.

-For further information or assistance, contact the Queensland AEDC team at aedc@qed.qld.gov.au.
+For further information or assistance, email the Queensland AEDC team at aedc@qed.qld.gov.au.

 What the AEDC data means for schools